oba2311/dotfiles/README.md

 * Use Safari to download Arc.
 * Set Arc as default browser.
 * Change settings for toggle sidebar to CMD+B.Move to split view other tab CMD+]
+* Disable CMD OPTN N to open mini Arc (conflicts with new folder in VSCode).

 * Download rectangle and enable.